 Removing aquariums and fish tanks is a must before any kind of pest control treatment, including heat treatments.
 You should also take out plants from the property.

-It is a good idea to unplug all electronics around the house.
-The reason is that high temperatures are less likely to damage electronics that are not powered.
+Still, it is a good idea to unplug all electronics around the house.

 What to do after bed bug heat treatment